Mr. Kansas Basketball

 The Mr. Kansas Basketball honor recognizes the best high school basketball player in the state of Kansas as voted on by the Kansas Basketball Coaches Association.
-The players listed below also will have which college they attended, as well as if they were drafted into the NBA draft.
-Five different schools have had multiple winners, McPherson has the most.
+The table below also includes the players' college, as well as whether they were drafted into the NBA.

+Five different schools have had multiple winners; McPherson has the most.
 Hayden in Topeka, Leavenworth, Topeka West, and Wichita South have also had multiple winners.
-Kansas has had the most Mr. Kansas basketball commits with seven.
+Kansas has had the most Mr. Kansas basketball commits, with seven.
 Only six winners of the award have been drafted into the NBA.